Middle School

 • Dance

-Based on the work of Dr. Arne Rubinstien, our Rites of Passage framework is embedded into the College curriculum and is designed to support teenagers as they navigate the challenges of transitioning from children into young adults.
+Based on the work of Dr. Arne Rubinstein, our Rites of Passage framework is embedded into the College curriculum and is designed to support teenagers as they navigate the challenges of transitioning from children into young adults.
 Throughout Year 9, students learn about self, community and 21st. century life skills including resilience, a growth mindset and having a purpose beyond self.

 The program culminates with a Year 9 annual camp and special ceremony with parents and caregivers as the capstone events for the middle school before transitioning into the Kimberley College senior school.